shakacode/shakapacker/docs/v6_upgrade.md

 1. Upgrade the Webpacker Ruby gem and the NPM package

-   Note: [Check the gem page to verify the latest version](https://rubygems.org/gems/shakapacker), and make sure to install identical version numbers of `shakapacker` gem and package.
-(Gems use a hyphen and packages use a dot between the main version number and the beta version.)
+   Note: [Check the gem page to verify the latest version](https://rubygems.org/gems/shakapacker), and make sure to install identical version numbers of `shakapacker` gem and package, and remove the old `webpacker` gem from the Gemfile (Gems use a hyphen and packages use a dot between the main version number and the beta version.)

    Example going to a specific version: